Sell your business on ExitAdviser, an all-inclusive business-selling platform for sole owners

 Note: Up to 3 advisory firms are displayed with a free trial.
 Sign up to get more.

 Qualified advisors are essential for an effective business sale.
-The right advisor can have a big impact on the success of the sale of your business, considering the value improved as well as risks reduced, mistakes avoided.
+The right advisor can have a huge impact on the success of the sale, by improving the value, reducing risks, and helping to avoiding mistakes.

-This tool belongs to ExitAdviser's platform of online services aimed at owners selling their business.
+This tool belongs to ExitAdviser's platform of online services aimed at business owners who are selling their companies.

 Larger businesses may choose to use a specialist business broker and/or corporate financial advisor.

-These are involved at an early stage to take care of producing credible sales documents, valuing the business, finding and vetting prospective buyers and negotiating a sale on your behalf.
+These are involved at an early stage to take care of producing a credible sales memorandum, valuing the business, finding and vetting prospective buyers, and negotiating a sale on your behalf.

-Business brokers operate similarly to real estate agents, however, their practice is limited to business entities.
+Business brokers operate similarly to real estate agents.
+However, their practice is limited to selling businesses.

-In most cases though, a small business owner may want to pick a DIY (Do It Yourself) or FSBO (For Sale by Owner) route in an effort to avoid paying a commission to an intermediary.
+In most cases, though, a small business owner may want to choose a DIY (Do It Yourself) or FSBO (For Sale by Owner) route in an effort to avoid paying a commission to an intermediary.

 You may need an accountant.
 The accountant concentrates on the financial aspects of the business sale, like preparing financial reports and projections for the business.

-NB!
-The advisors listed above represent entities that have no business relationship with ExitAdviser.
+Note: The advisors/mentors listed above represent entities that have no business relationship with ExitAdviser.
 Feel free to negotiate your own terms with an advisor.